enriqc3/CMPS-3240-Subword-Par/README.md

 2. Add the result from 1. to `y[i]`
 3. Store the result from 2. into `result[i]`

 Operation 2. uses packed operations.
 However, in operation 1., this is different.
-We must take a single value and repeat it across the many positions in the oversized register.
+We must take a single value (scalar) and repeat it across the many positions in the oversized register.
 The operation to do this in x86 is `vbroadcast`, and we are using singles so you should use the `ss` suffix.
 For example:

 ```x86
 vbroadcastss    $1, %xmm2